Marian Beitialarrangoitia

-Maria Angeles Beitialarrangoitia Lizarralde (born 20 January 1968) is a Basque journalist and politician.
+Maria Angeles Beitialarrangoitia Lizarralde (born 20 January 1968) is a Spanish journalist and politician.
 She was previously a member of the Congress of Deputies of Spain and Basque Parliament, and mayor of Hernani.

 Early life and education

 Beitialarrangoitia was born on 20 January 1968 in Legazpia, Basque Country.
 She has degree in journalism from the University of the Basque Country.